gearglow/ReptiliaWithATwist/The List.md

 Hermione was ecstatic when Luna told her at dinner.
 "Do you think we'll be able to learn about warding and curse-breaking?"

-"Maybe a bit," Luna replied.
+"Perhaps a bit," Luna replied.
 "Those _are_ rather advanced topics, after all."

 "I can't wait," Elysia grinned.